 There is also the FOMO, the Fear Of Missing Out.
 Those grieving painfully watch as the world seems to move on without them.
-You’re not quite ready to join in but it’s painful to watch those around you seemingly enjoying life without you.
-Whether it’s the loss of a loved one or the loss of a normal life during a pandemic, grief brings its ups and downs and the exhaustion the soul feels, leaving one to feel at 8 months, “Am I ever going to make it to the other side of hope?”
+You’re not quite ready to join in, but it’s painful to watch those around you seemingly enjoying life as it goes on.
+Whether it’s the loss of a loved one or the loss of everyday life during a pandemic, grief brings ups and downs.
+The exhaustion the soul feels can leave you thinking, “Am I ever going to make it to the other side of this?”

 Methods of surviving a grief experience are also unique.
-As a family, look at everyone’s individual coping skills as well as habits of support for the entire family.
-It takes courage to know what your coping needs are versus those of other family members.
-I once read an article on being brave.
-The writer was reminiscing about a family trip where the adults were cheering their kids on as the kids jumped off the cliff into the lake.
+As a family, look at everyone’s individual coping skills and habits that support the family.
+What do you each, individually, need to support you in grieving in a healthy way?
+It takes courage and insight to dig into what your coping needs are and share them with your family members.
+I once read an article about being brave, where the writer was reminiscing about a family trip.
+The adults were cheering their kids on as the kids jumped off the cliff into the lake.
 One child was hesitant.
-The writer takes a moment to reflect, isn’t saying no to something just as brave and courageous?
+The writer invited her readers to take a moment to reflect on this question: “Isn’t saying no to something just as brave and courageous?”
+Yes!
 Saying no is ENOUGH.
-Saying no also contributes to surviving.
+Saying no also contributes to healthy grieving and surviving.

-Carrie ten Boom once said, “When a train goes through a tunnel and it gets dark, you don’t throw away the ticket and jump off.
-You sit still and trust the engineer”.
-Trust that you and your family will continue to survive through the tunnel of grief because what you are doing is ENOUGH.
+Carrie ten Boom once said, “When a train goes through a tunnel, and it gets dark, you don’t throw away the ticket and jump off.
+You sit still and trust the engineer.”
+Trust that you and your family will continue to survive through the tunnel of grief because, whatever you are doing, it is ENOUGH.

 Michele S. Kreft, LMSW